elimelt/notes/operating-systems/v4-persistent-storage/11-file-systems-overview.md

 #### Volumes

 A **volume** is a collection of physical storage resources that form a logical storage device.
 In the simplest case, a volume is a single disk.
-However, a disk can be partitioned into multiple volumes, and a single volume can be made of multiple disks.∂
+However, a disk can be partitioned into multiple volumes, and a single volume can be made of multiple disks.